cordialgerm/foe_foundry/data/5e_canonical/swarm_of_insects.md

 >
 >Web Walker.
 The swarm ignores movement restrictions caused by webbing.
 >
 >**Swarm of Wasps**.
-A swarm of wasps has a walking speed of 5 feet, a flying speed of 30 feet, and no climbing speed.
+A swarm of wasps has a walking speed of 5 feet, a flying speed of 30 feet, and no climbing speed.</statblock>